locoframework/loco-rails/README.md

 # 📥 Installation

-To have Loco fully functional you have to install both: back-end and front-end parts.
+To have Loco fully functional, you have to install both: back-end and front-end parts.

-1️⃣ Loco-Rails works with Rails 4.2 onwards.
+1️⃣ Loco-Rails works with Rails 5 onwards.
 You can add it to your Gemfile with:

 ```ruby
 gem 'loco-rails'